pratham98k/KPMG-assignment/Challenge1/README.md

-## Goal is to create three tier application architecture in Azure with secure infracture.
+## Goal is to create secure three tier application infrastructure architecture in Azure.

-Below are list of resources are used in this archeture.
+Below are list of resources are used in this architecture.

-Resource Group
+Resource Group,
-Application gateway
+Application gateway,
-VM (Ubuntu 16.04 LTS) Apache, PHP managed MYsql DB
+VM (Ubuntu 16.04 LTS) Apache, PHP, managed MYsql DB,
 Keyvault - store DB password, Ubuntu Admin public key and private key.

 Note: application gateway having capablity to provide layer 7 loadbalancing and provide funcinility to configure SSL cert and Web application firewall.